MarkHarder/PhysicsDemos/README.md

 $ java -jar target/demo-1.0-SNAPSHOT.jar
 ```

-Click a demo to run it or 'Quit' to close the application.
+Click on a demo to run it or 'Quit' to close the application.
 Pressing escape when a demo is running returns to the menu.

 ####Some of the demos include: